gabbyvb/Final_Project/README.md

 Description of Feature Engineering - Feature Select - Why and How Selected?

-Since I was able to complete the model using the limited data, I used 'feature importances' to find the most impactful features and will look to drop the unimpactful features to use more.
-With the more limited data I should be able to include previously dropped rows.
+We chose the features from the original dataset that made the most sense when homebuyers are looking to buy a house.
+The features include

 Model Limitations and Benefits